Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Optional Excursion to Auschwitz and Birkenau: Auschwitz Jewish Center's Museum

-Cable-car ascent to the top of Kasprowy Wierch
+Cable-car ascent up Mt.
+Kasprowy Wierch (round trip)

 Traditional folklore performance in Zakopane